Greek deal brings relief to euro zone peripheral debt markets

 Officials hope the deal will curb outflows from bank deposits.
 About 1 billion euros flooded out of Greek bank accounts on Friday, a senior banker told Reuters, due to savers' fears that the talks would fail and Athens might have to halt such withdrawals or prepare to reintroduce its own currency.

-German 10-year Bund yields rose 2 basis points to 0.39 percent as investors dropped low-yielding assets perceived as safe havens.
-(Reporting by Marius Zaharia; Editing by Tom Heneghan)
+German 10-year Bund yields rose 3 basis points to 0.39 percent as investors dropped low-yielding assets perceived as safe havens.
+(Reporting by Marius Zaharia, editing by Nigel Stephenson and John Stonestreet)

 LONDON The fate of the European Union and the euro could hang on the outcome of Sunday's French presidential election.